Sanjit Biswas Sells 96,000 Shares of Samsara Inc. (NYSE:IOT) Stock

 Wall Street Analyst Weigh In

-Separately, StockNews.com upgraded shares of Samsara from a “sell” rating to a “hold” rating in a report on Tuesday, March 5th.
-Six investment analysts have rated the stock with a hold rating and four have issued a buy rating to the stock.
-According to MarketBeat, the company has a consensus rating of “Hold” and a consensus target price of $31.56.
+Separately, StockNews.com raised shares of Samsara from a “sell” rating to a “hold” rating in a research report on Tuesday, March 5th.
+Six equities research analysts have rated the stock with a hold rating and four have given a buy rating to the company’s stock.
+According to MarketBeat, the company has a consensus rating of “Hold” and an average target price of $31.56.

 About Samsara

-Samsara Inc provides solutions that connect physical operations data to its Connected Operations Cloud in the United States and internationally.
-The company's Connected Operations Cloud includes Data Platform, which ingests, aggregates, and enriches data from its IoT devices and has embedded capabilities for AI, workflows and analytics, alerts, API connections, and data security and privacy; and applications for video-based safety, vehicle telematics, apps and driver workflows, equipment monitoring, and site visibility.
+Samsara Inc provides solutions that connects physical operations data to its connected operations cloud in the United States and internationally.
+The company's Connected Operations Cloud includes Data Platform, which ingests, aggregates, and enriches data from its IoT devices and has embedded capabilities for AI, workflows and analytics, alerts, API connections, and data security and privacy.

 - Five stocks we like better than Samsara